bratpeki/modern-milkytracker-guide/docs/basics.md

 | C-4 | .1 | .. | ... |
 ```

-In the case of many trackers, the data is always presented in the same order, that being:
+In the case of many trackers, the data is presented in the same order, that being:

 1. Note and octave
 2. Instrument slot